wso2-extensions/esb-connector-reliablemessage/docs/quickstart.md

     <configLocation>repository/conf/cxf/client.xml</configLocation>
 </reliablemessage.init>
 ```
-After doing the initialization, to send the message, send operation should be called as follow,
+To send a message after the initialization, you need to call the send operation as follows,
 ```xml
 <reliablemessage.send/>
 ```